Data Forest logo

 2. Restore point — The period during which data can be lost.
 For example, two hours of downtime will likely lose data from the last two hours of work.
 It's easy to recover if you're not in a hurry.
 But if we are talking about the banking and financial sectors, then two seconds is enough for monetary and reputational losses.
 The lower the value of this point, the more often you need to copy the data.

 Choosing appropriate values for these two indices is key.
 The choice being made is essentially financial, taking into account the size of the loss caused by any failure.
 Low values will drive higher recovery plan costs.
 If the cost is greater than the price, then you need to increase two indicators.
+If you are interested in this topic, please arrange a call—we will explain everything in detail.

 The disease is easier to prevent than to cure